 How the Heritage Schools Programme Operates

-Our Heritage Schools programme is part of a range of cultural education work funded by the Department for Education (DfE) and is the basis for our contribution to the Cultural Education Partnership.
+Our Heritage Schools programme is part of a range of cultural education work funded by the Department for Education (DfE).
 Here you can find out what's involved and the impact the scheme's had.

 - Co-ordinate training

 400 schools are directly involved in the programme.

 The Churches Conservation Trust (CCT) is the Heritage School's national partner organisation and has developed a parallel project in three regions to promote the use of CCT properties as learning resources.

 Impact of the scheme